Discover the lost world of Pompeii and priceless ancient artworks in Naples' Archaeological Museum

-You will also see and appreciate the relevance of the Forum, the Basilica of Pompeii, the Villa of the Mysteries, the famous houses of the Faun and of the Vettii, the great theatre and the Temple of Isis.
+You will also see and appreciate the relevance of the Forum, the Basilica of Pompeii, the best preserved houses, the baths, the shops and the impressive temples.
 Both the political sights and the privates ones will be enhanced by the stories and the secrets that our guide will share with you, to offer you a complete understanding of the daily life and social organitation of the time.
 You will be surprised of how much your experience will be fun and culturally enriching.

 The origins of the Archeological Museum of Naples are very old and they begin in 1738 when Charles III of Spain, the founder of the new Kingdom of Naples, initiated a series of excavations in the area of Herculaneum.
 Thanks to the huge quantity of finds, the excavations were extended to Pompeii in 1748 and to Stabiae in 1749 where still today they continue to excavate to bring pieces of buried history back to life.
 But since Charles III was the son of Elisabetta Farnese, descendent of the powerful family of the Farnese, he was the legitimate heir of their vast Roman collection of antiquities, subsequently transferred to the Museum of Naples.
 The collections that the museum houses today are truly extraordinary and to prove it we need only recall that just a small part of these collections in 1750 were in the royal villa of Portici-Herculaneum that had already made Naples an obligatory destination on the Grand Tour—the lengthy and culturally sophisticated tour of the birthplaces of classical art and literature taken by young European aristocrats to complete their education.